dlotterman/metal_assisted_openshift/docs/getting_started.md

 - Install Python packages required
   - `pip install -r requirements.txt`

-- (On Ubuntu 20.04):
-Install Equinix Metal Ansible Galaxy Collection
+- Install Equinix Metal Ansible Galaxy Collection
   - `ansible-galaxy collection install equinix.metal`

 #### Per session / authentication setup
 Each time you start a new shell session, I.E a new ssh session or new `tmux` session, you will need to set certain environment variables related to your Metal and Redhat Cloud account.